Nicaragua Water Distribution System (2012-Present)

-EWB-Valpo is working with the village of La Palma in Nicaragua to help rehabilitate their water distribution system.
-La Palma is a small village on the east side of Ometepe Island on the base of the volcano Maderas, and most of its inhabitants work as subsistence farmers.
-At La Palma’s request, EWB-Valpo is working toward building a secondary water storage tank and replacing part of the distribution system with new pipes.
-Out of the more than 220 homes in La Palma, more than twenty do not receive running water.
+EWB-Valpo is working with a village in Nicaragua to help rehabilitate their water distribution system.
+The community is a small village on the east side of Ometepe Island on the base of the volcano Maderas, and most of its inhabitants work as subsistence farmers.
+At the communities request, EWB-Valpo is working toward building a secondary water storage tank and replacing part of the distribution system with new pipes.
+Out of the more than 220 homes in the village, more than twenty do not receive running water.
 The existing water storage tank, though stable and functioning, overflows at night, wasting valuable water.
 EWB-Valpo plans on addressing all of these concerns.
-In addition to these goals, EWB-Valpo is pursuing opportunities in installing a filtration system at the request of the La Palma Water Committee and collecting water quality data.
+In addition to these goals, EWB-Valpo is pursuing opportunities in installing a filtration system at the request of the town's Water Committee and collecting water quality data.

-During their assessment trip in November of 2013, EWB-Valpo worked with La Palma to map the community using GPS technology, take measurements of the existing water storage tank, measure the volume of water that overflows out of the tank, and conduct health surveys.
+During their assessment trip in November of 2013, EWB-Valpo worked with the community to map the community using GPS technology, take measurements of the existing water storage tank, measure the volume of water that overflows out of the tank, and conduct health surveys.
 To measure the volume of overflowing water, EWB-Valpo designed and built a Tipping Bucket Meter.

 Maesera, Tanzania Irrigation Canal (2008-2012)